nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 without even pulling a muscle.)

 **Format:** `add n/<habit_name> g/<goal_index> i/<interval>`
-* name your habit with an achievable and actionable task (e.g. Run 2.4km, Sleep at 10pm)
+* name your habit with an achievable and actionable task (e.g. Run 2.4 km, Sleep at 10 PM)
 * 'Interval' is a number that indicates the period of time you have to complete the habit before the next cycle
 * 'Interval' defined as 0 indicates a one-off habit; you only have to complete the habit once